ramsaikrishnap/aws-terraform/aws/ec2/multiinstance/README.md

 ## Important Notes

 - Ensure you replace placeholder values (e.g., "your-subnet-id", "your-security-group") with your actual AWS resource IDs.
-- If not using environment variables or Vault, the `access_key` and `secret_key` should be set as environment variables rather than in the Terraform files for security reasons.
+- If not using environment variables or Vault, the `access_key` and `secret_key` can be set as environment variables rather than in the Terraform files for security reasons and best practice is to use hashicorp vault.
 - When using Vault, ensure your Vault server is properly secured and that you're following Vault's security best practices.
 - Review and adjust the instance types, volumes sizes, and other parameters as per your requirements.
 - The EBS device name is set to "/dev/sba" by default.
 Adjust if necessary.